HELLSNAKES/the-beautiful-bot/README.md

  - [x] Draw the maps avaliable difficulty and select the difficulty that is on the url
  - [ ] Create an Algorithm to change the background to a colour that fits the beatmap image **(Optional)**
  - [ ] add a help command
- - [ ] make the bot do moderation
+ - [ ] make the bot do moderation **(Task needs to be broken down)**
  - [ ] Add a configuration command to configurate the bot.
  - [ ] make the bot send Beautiful pics
  - [x] Open Source the bot
  - [x] Add another card for user stats
  - [x] Render the name and country of the user
  - [x] Draw the profile image of the user
  - [x] Make all the grade stats functional and render it on the card
  - [ ] Consider changing the cards from canvas based cards to SVG based cards for a higher quality images **(Optional)**
- - [ ] Add proper commands for all the features of the bot including a prefix.
+ - [x] Add proper commands for all the features of the bot including a prefix.
  - [x] Draw the current level of the user and add a level visualiser
  - [x] Drawing the user's current global and country ranks in the user stats images
  - [x] Draw the pp, accuracy and hours played
  - [x] Make background change randomly when generated (use osu's set of backgrounds)
  - [ ] Design improvement to the beatmap card to include more valuable information (e.g. Mapper, Whether ranked or not, etc).
- - [ ] Add analytics to the bot
+ - [ ] Add analytics to the bot **(Task needs to be broken down)**
- - [ ] Clean the code and remove unnecessary files
+ - [ ] Clean the code and remove unnecessary files **(Task needs to be broken down)**
+ - [ ] add the ability to see stats on the most recent play
+ - [ ] make the b!rs have the ability to the most recent number of plays that the user specifies.
+ - [ ] allow the user to pick which recent play to show the stats for (for example: the one before the last recent play)
+ - [ ] Add a command allows the user to see their best recent play
  - [ ] Test the bots features
+ - [ ] Consider adding the number of trys for a play to be acheived (this is refering to the b!rs command).
+ - [ ] link the bot to a database either an SQL or MongoDB database (preferably a mongodb database)
+ - [ ] use the database to store the users discord id with their corresponding osu id and make it useable in all osu commands
  - [ ] Last but not least release the bot publicly